HafsaHameed457/NT-Info/README.md

 ### Resource Identification vs Filtering
 Resource Identification: Targets a specific resource (e.g., /users/:id).
 Filtering: Retrieves a collection of resources based on certain criteria (e.g., /users?age=30).

+## Same origin policy

+The Same-Origin Policy (SOP) is a critical security feature implemented in web browsers to prevent malicious attacks by restricting how scripts on one web page can interact with resources on another web page.
+It ensures that a web page can only access data from the same origin unless explicitly allowed.